West Berkshire Lockdown Woods give hope for the future.

-Newbury Friends of the Earth are planning to plant local Lockdown Woods to commemorate the hugely difficult period of disruption and sacrifice during the coronavirus pandemic, where people can dedicate a tree to someone special to them, maybe a key worker, someone who has been seriously affected by this pandemic, or maybe died from Covid19.
+Newbury Friends of the Earth are planting local Lockdown Woods to commemorate the hugely difficult period of disruption and sacrifice during the coronavirus pandemic.

 On the positive side, lockdown has resulted in many people spending more time gardening, including parents needing to occupy their children.
 So the appeal for sapling planting (see below) has been very popular.